Direct Telemetry Access: Evaluation

 \subsection{Reporter Resource Footprint of DTA}

 We compared the hardware costs associated with generating DTA reports against either directly emitting RDMA calls from switches, or creating UDP-based messages as generally done by CPU-based collectors.
-We used a switch implementing a simple INT-XD system and, in Figure~\ref{fig:dta_vs_rdma_resource_costs}, we show that the cost associated with the change of its report-generation mechanism.
-Here, we see that DTA is as lightweight as UDP, while pure RDMA-generation is much more expensive.
+We used a switch implementing a simple INT-XD system and, in Figure~\ref{fig:dta_vs_rdma_resource_costs}, we show the cost associated with the change of its report-generation mechanism.
+Here, we see that DTA is as lightweight as UDP, while RDMA generation is much more expensive.

-\textbf{Takeaway:} DTA halves the resource footprint of reporters compared with RDMA-generating alternatives, and has a \emph{similar resource footprint to simple UDP generation}.
+\nopagebreak \boldskipper \textbf{Takeaway:} DTA halves the resource footprint of reporters compared with RDMA-generating alternatives, and has a \emph{similar resource footprint to simple UDP generation}.